-Figure 9 shows the combined networks.
+Figure 16 shows the combined physical data center network and virtual NSX network.
 All servers are running ESXi.

 The management cluster in Rack 1 contains the vCenter Server Virtual Appliance (VCVA), NSX Manager, and NSX controllers.

 The compute cluster in Rack 2 contains the production virtual machines.
 In this guide, the compute cluster includes VMs deployed to different virtual networks to represent web servers, application servers, and database servers.